Could Basic Accounting Assistance Have Hedged Risk Of Marlins Players Traded To The Blue Jays?

 Common questions from individuals who wish to be sports agents include, (1) should I go to law school? and/or (2) should I get a masters degree in sports management?
-A much less frequent question asks whether one on a “sports agent track” should seek an accounting degree.
+A much less frequent question asks whether one on a “sports agent track” should seek an accounting degree or at least seek the help of one these top accounting firms Toronto or a firm more local to them.

 It is typical for law school graduates to legitimize their legal education (even if they do not “practice law”) by promoting the way that the schooling allows graduates to think and attack problems differently than their peers.
 Many sports agents do not practice law in the traditional sense, or at least treat such as a marginal part of their professional lives.
 But the degree is undoubtedly valuable.
 Similarly, an accounting background can be helpful to an agent.
 It could even be argued that a background in accounting is more beneficial for a would-be agent because there are less competing agents with a full understanding of that field.